Brøndby IF: Stadium

 2005: The facade of the rebuilt Brøndby Stadion.

 Brøndby have always played their matches at Brøndby Stadion.
 A part of the merging of Brøndbyvester IF and Brøndbyøster IF was a promise by the Brøndby municipality mayor to build a ground, and in 1965 it was ready for the club to play in.
 Through the first years in the secondary Danish leagues, the stadium was little more than a grass field with an athletics track circling the field of play.
-It was not until 1978 that the main stand was built, sporting a capacity of 1,200 seated spectators.
-As newly promoted to the top Danish league in 1982, concrete terraces opposite the main stand were constructed, allowing for a crowd of 5,000 additional people.
-Following the first years of success in the top-flight, the athletic track was discarded and a further 2,000 seats were installed on top of the concrete stands from 1989 to 1990.
+In 1978, the main stand was built, which supports a capacity of 1,200 seated spectators.
+In 1982, concrete terraces opposite the main stand were constructed, allowing for a crowd of 5,000 additional people.
+Following the first years of success in the top-flight, the athletic track was removed and a further 2,000 seats were installed on top of the concrete stands from 1989 to 1990.

 When Brøndby played matches against other successful European teams in the 1990–91 UEFA Cup, the then capacity of up to 10,000 spectators was quickly dwarfed by the ticket interest.
-As the Denmark national stadium Idrætsparken in Copenhagen was being rebuilt, the club found no other way to host the matches but to get a dispensation to use scaffolding stands, which boosted the stadium capacity to 18,000 in the semi-final leg of the tournament, a 0–0 draw with Roma.
-Following the European adventure, the club inaugurated its end stands in 1992, allowing for a total of 22,000 spectators.
+As the Denmark national stadium Idrætsparken in Copenhagen was being rebuilt, the club began to use scaffolding stands, which boosted the stadium capacity to 18,000 in the semi-final leg of the tournament, a 0–0 draw with Roma.
+The club inaugurated its end stands in 1992, allowing for a total of 22,000 spectators.

 In May 1998, the club bought Brøndby Stadion from the Brøndby municipality for 23.5 million DKK and immediately spent double that amount to modernize the stadium.
-When the club qualified for the 1998–99 UEFA Champions League, the stadium was still under construction and the matches were moved to archrival F.C.
-Copenhagen's Parken Stadium.
+When the club qualified for the 1998–99 UEFA Champions League, the stadium was still under construction and the matches were moved to archrival Copenhagen's Parken Stadium.
 In 2000, all stands were standardized and built to the same height, allowing for crowds of 29,000 at domestic matches and 22,000 in the European matches, which allow only all-seated crowds.
 Since then, the stadium has seen a number of lesser or larger infrastructural and technical enhancements, and the February 2004 European match against Barcelona was played in front of a 26,031-spectator crowd.